saikiransingh007/ML-AI-Deployment/03_testing/README.md

 **Objectives:**

-- Learn how to define a test function and how to write an assertion.
+- How to define a test function and how to write an assertion.
-- Learn the approach to data testing.
+- How to the approach to data testing.
-- Learn the approach to feature engineering testing.
+- How to the approach to feature engineering testing.

 **Dependencies:**